joshbegley/nyt-latest/README.md

 https://nytimes.com/interactive/2024/books/authors-top-books-21st-century.html

 **The 100 Best Books of the 21st Century**\
-`As voted on by 503 book lovers — with a little help from the staff of`\
+`As voted on by 503 book lovers — with a little help from the staff of The New York Times Book Review.`\
 https://nytimes.com/interactive/2024/books/best-books-21st-century.html

 **The path to the All-Star Game for 5 Cleveland Guardians**\